 At levels typically detected in U.S. tap water, copper primarily poses a concern for newborn children and infants, as well as for individuals with a genetic copper metabolism disorder.

 The copper intake requirement for infants and children is much lower than that for adults.
-Additionally, infants younger than 1 year old are more susceptible than adults to excess copper, due to their inability to regulate copper in their bodies.
+Additionally, infants younger than 1 year old are more susceptible than adults to excess copper, due to their inability to regulate copper.
 Infants may experience diarrhea, weight loss and even liver cirrhosis if they drink water with too much copper.
 Infants fed formula reconstituted with tap water are especially at risk of increased copper exposure, because the federal standards are insufficient to protect them.

 About 1 percent of Americans have Wilson’s disease, a genetic predisposition to increased copper retention, and are susceptible to copper toxicity that may affect the liver, kidneys and brain, as reported in 2000 by the National Research Council Committee on Copper in Drinking Water.